 Kimpton always knows exactly what we want in a hotel stay.
 A chic design and cool vibe are present in all of their properties, as are stellar dining options and excellent service.
 So when Kimpton Angler’s opened in South Beach earlier this year, we had to check it out.
 The main building, which includes 85 guest rooms with terraces or balconies, is finally open and home to the front desk and Minnow Bar.
 Its new addition is set to open soon and will include 40-some more rooms, some of which are two-story lofts and three-story bungalows.
 The new building will also house the restaurant Seawell Fish N’ Oyster and a courtyard with an adult-only pool.

 The standard guest rooms are everything we’ve come to expect from Kimpton.
 The bohemian nautical decor is bright and airy with bamboo floors, marble bathrooms, and a well-stocked mini bar, which includes pre-batched cocktails for your drinking pleasure.
-Fitness-minded travelers can partake in the property’s daily HIIT classes at no extra charge or visit the gym.
+Fitness-minded travelers will enjoy the complementary pass they receive for the nearby OrangeTheory.
 There’s also a yoga mat stashed in every room and a 24-hour yoga channel on TV, so you can practice your downward dog at any time.
 The serene rooftop pool is a fab place to catch some rays with a tasty cocktail in hand.
 While the restaurant isn’t open yet, Minnow Bar’s cocktail menu will quench your thirst with wonderful libations from bar director Chris Resnick.
 There’s also a killer breakfast spread available for purchase daily, which we recommend enjoying on the adjoining tiled terrace.

 While all of these things make Kimpton Angler’s a wonderful place to stay, the Angler’s Reef program is what makes it truly special.
 The hotel has teamed with the University of Miami’s Benthic Ecology and Coral Restoration Lab to adopt a coral reef off the shores of Miami Beach.
 Guests who want to learn more about this precious ocean resource and embark on a great adventure can enjoy a half-day Rescue-a-Reef excursion in partnership with local group Deco Divers.
 It’s a great way to get your fix of glorious nature while helping a worthy cause in the process.